Datchinamurthy Kataiah: Appeal and clemency plea

-Datchinamurthy later filed an appeal against his sentence.
-However, the Court of Appeal of Singapore dismissed his appeal on 5 February 2016, as the three judges - Chao Hick Tin, Andrew Phang and Kan Ting Chiu - determined that Datchinamurthy had failed to rebut the legal presumption of him carrying the illegal drugs and the totality of evidence had suggested no error in convicting Datchinamurthy of his original drug trafficking charge.
+Datchinamurthy, who was held on death row at Changi Prison after the end of his trial, later filed an appeal against his sentence.
+However, the Court of Appeal of Singapore dismissed his appeal on 5 February 2016, as the three judges - Chao Hick Tin, Andrew Phang, and Kan Ting Chiu - determined that Datchinamurthy had failed to rebut the legal presumption of him carrying the illegal drugs and the totality of evidence had suggested no error in convicting Datchinamurthy of his original drug trafficking charge.

-Datchinamurthy subsequently submitted an appeal for clemency to the President of Singapore, hoping that his death sentence can be commuted to life imprisonment.
-Should he succeeded in receiving the pardon, Datchinamurthy would become the first person to escape the gallows after the 1998 clemency pardon of Mathavakannan Kalimuthu, who was, at age 19, guilty of murdering a gangster in 1996.
+Datchinamurthy subsequently submitted an appeal for clemency to the President of Singapore, hoping that his death sentence could be commuted to life imprisonment.
+Had he succeeded in receiving the pardon, Datchinamurthy would have become the first person to escape the gallows after the 1998 clemency pardon of 19-year-old Mathavakannan Kalimuthu, who was found guilty of murdering a gangster in 1996.
 Mathavakannan was paroled and released in 2012 after serving 16 years out of his life sentence due to good behaviour.
-Datchinamurthy's family and his fiancée gathered to plead for clemency from the Singapore government on his life, and they stated there was no fair trial for Datchinamurthy, since he was allegedly being subjected to different treatment from Christeen, who was given a life sentence instead of death, unlike Datchinamurthy.
+Datchinamurthy's family gathered to plead for clemency from the Singapore government, stating that there was no fair trial for Datchinamurthy, and he was allegedly being subjected to different treatment from Christeen, who was sentenced to life imprisonment instead of death.

-In July 2019, Datchinamurthy's clemency appeal was dismissed by President Halimah Yacob, on the advice of the Cabinet.
+In July 2019, on the advice of the Cabinet, Datchinamurthy's clemency appeal was dismissed by President Halimah Yacob.
 Three other Malaysian convicts on death row - Gobi Avedian, Abdul Helmi Ab Halim and Rahmat Karimon - also lost their clemency pleas at around the same time Datchinamurthy failed to receive his pardon, along with nine other prisoners.
-There were international fears that this phenomenon might signal a rise in executions of drug traffickers in Singapore, and some Malaysian lawyers also claimed that Singapore had intentionally targeted Malaysian death row convicts, which the Singapore government refuted in return.
+There were international fears that this phenomenon might signal a rise in executions of drug traffickers in Singapore, and some Malaysian lawyers also claimed that Singapore had intentionally targeted Malaysian death row convicts, which the Singapore government denied.